alseki/ConventionProgram/phase2/src/README.txt

 -> An event can be canceled by an Organizer (Login > View & edit convention event list > Cancel an existing event)

--> Additional User: Employee Accounts.
+-> Additional User: Employee.
 Employees are people who are working at the convention who manage the actual logistics.
-They work under organizers to handle all the tasks for the convention's functioning.
-They have an account in the application, but they cannot sign up for events and their communication (chat groups and messages) is restricted to organizers and fellow employees.
-You can imagine employees as being those people with black pants and black t-shirts at a large conference event (but they are not volunteers this time).
-Employees work closely with the Request board (the optional extension introducing user requests), that is they handle requests (signalling this to others) and change the status of the request from pending to fulfilled.
+Their accounts don't allow them to sign up for events and their communication (via chat groups and messages) is restricted to organizers and to fellow employees.
+(You can imagine them as being those people with neutral-looking clothing doing all the behind-the-scenes work at the conference, or as caterers/janitors/information booth staffers/etc.)
+Employees work closely with the Request board (see the Optional extension entry for more details about Requests).
+They can handle requests (in which case, their name is recorded along with the request, so any further concerns can be forwarded to them - this differs from Organizers, who can fulfill requests without their name being recorded).
+This changes the status of the request from pending to fulfilled.
 Employee accounts can only be created and deleted by organizers.

 -> Any account can be created by an Organizer (Login > Create and Delete user accounts)